SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 ```

-##### 4.Make summary files and visualize the outputs of DADA2.
+#### 4. Make summary files and visualize the outputs of DADA2.

 It necessitates a metadata file with the treatment information (provided).
 The first column needs to be "sample-id"and the other columns are treatment, site, etc information.
 Go to Qiime2 View website to visualize the qzv files
 ```{r}
 qiime metadata tabulate \
   --m-input-file 16S-denoising-stats.qza \